ExpressionEngine/ExpressionEngine-User-Guide/source/general/spam_protection.rst

 if an identical one already exists in your database.
 A malicious person can't submit the same information more than once.

-The setting is located at: Admin > Security and Session Preferences > Deny Duplicate Data
+The setting is located at: :menuselection:`Admin --> Security and Privacy --> Security and Sessions`

 Site Membership
 ---------------